ProvableHQ/leo/README.md

 ## Deploy

-To deploy your program to the blockchain, run:
+To deploy your program to Aleo, run:
 ```
 leo deploy
 ```